So, you have an idea for an app. Great!

 Answering the big questions will ground your project.
 You’ll have a clear starting point from the beginning.
 Later it will inform the app design ideas you generate for various details.

 It’s also at this point that you’ll want to consider brand positioning and strategy.
-You won’t want to leave your branding until last minute as it can also inform your mobile app design ideas.
+You won’t want to leave your branding until the last minute as it can also inform your mobile app design ideas.

 An easy way to keep track and map out your answers to the questions above is to create a business canvas.
 Here’s an example of a business canvas template.
 You can add or subtract categories as necessary: